 Central Park Terrace at North End of Mall, Detail of Ornamental Panel in Niches under arcade.
 Collection: Central Park Drawings

-More than 1,500 drawings pertaining to Central Park during the critical stage of its design and construction from 1850 to 1880, are housed in the Archives.
-Park designers Olmsted and Vaux and well-represented.
-The collection includes renderings of everything from landmark structures like the Boathouse, Belvedere Castle, and Bethesda Terrace to a three-level circulation pattern for people, horses, and vehicles, and a complete underground drainage system.
+More than 1,500 drawings pertaining to Central Park during its design and construction from 1850 to 1880, are housed in the Archives.
+Park designers Olmsted and Vaux are well-represented.
+The collection includes renderings of the Boathouse, Belvedere Castle, and Bethesda Terrace, a three-level circulation pattern for people, horses, and vehicles, and a complete underground drainage system.

 Parks Commissioner and General Files:

 The manuscript records of the Parks Department include Office of the Parks Commissioner, 1940-1975, and General Files of the Department of Parks, 1934-1959.
 The Parks Commissioner series includes the correspondence of New York's legendary planner and builder, Robert Moses.
 This series totals 65 cubic feet and spans the years 1940 through 1975.
 The material pertaining to Robert Moses dates from 1940 through 1956, and totals 43 cubic feet.
 The General Files of the Department of Parks totals 740 cubic feet and consists of carbons or originals of incoming and outgoing correspondence, memoranda, transcripts, reports, contracts, news clippings, maps, blueprints, plans, printed materials, photographs, and a few architectural drawings concerning virtually every component of the Department's administrative actions from 1934 through 1966.
 The General File is divided into two subseries: Administration Files and Borough Files.
 The Administration Files date from 1934 through1966 and total 331 cubic feet.
 The Borough Files, range from 1934 to 1966 and total 409 cubic feet.